 JIS encourages its authors to ensure that their research recognizes contributions from underrepresented groups in science, not only in their related work section, but also in theories and applied methods.

-JIS is free of charge for both authors and readers: it is maintained and supported by the Brazilian Computer Society through three special interest groups: Human-Computer Interaction, Virtual Reality, and Games.
-JIS is funded by these communities, which, in turn, obtain their resources primarily from membership fees and registrations for students and researchers.
+The journal is maintained by the Brazilian Computer Society through three special interest groups: Human-Computer Interaction, Games, and Virtual Reality.
+JIS is funded by these communities, which, in turn, obtain their resources primarily from membership fees and conference registrations for students and teachers.
 That is why JIS has a non-negotiable commitment to open, rigorous, and quality science and the struggle for democratic and inclusive science for all people.

 All papers published by JIS follow the Creative Commons Attribution 4.0 International (CC BY 4.0) license and authors retain the copyright and full publishing rights without restrictions.